EloiStree/2024_03_26_IMMO_Drone_Dojo_PublicKey/README.md

 Be a subscriber?
 Contact us to link your key to your Twitch or Tipeee account in this git.
 (Not automatic yet)

+## Life time claim ?

+Yes and no. The maximum key of the server can in theory handle is 4.294.967.295 (0xffffffff) Max range of an interer array ;)-
+An integer that is not use once is flush and reclaimable.